Shiigu/quake1randomizer/README.md

 - **Super Nightmare Odds** start at Level 36, until Level 60.
 - **Unfair Odds** start at Level 61, and will never end.

-Within the Endless Castle menu itself, there are four possible difficulty modes:
+Within the Endless Castle menu itself, there are six possible difficulty modes:
 - **Easy**: Sets up the levels to their Easy difficulty setting. *The Endless Castle starts at Level 1.*
 - **Normal**: Sets up the levels to their Normal difficulty setting. *The Endless Castle starts at Level 8.*
 - **Hard**: Sets up the levels to their Hard difficulty setting. *The Endless Castle starts at Level 16.*
 - **Nightmare**: Sets up the levels to their Nightmare difficulty setting. *The Endless Castle starts at Level 26.*

-> This "Endless Castle starts at Level X" bit of information is not informed to the player in-game.
-This is intentional, so please keep track at how the randomization starts to change as you get further and further into the Endless Castle, lest you may get a nasty surprise...
+- **Super Nightmare**: Sets up the levels to their Nightmare difficulty setting. *The Endless Castle starts at Level 46.*
+- **Unfair**: Sets up the levels to their Nightmare difficulty setting. *The Endless Castle starts at Level 66.*

-**Dying in the Endless Castle IS FINAL.** There's no retrying a level after you get killed by the monsters (outside of reloading the savegame; this option might be removed in the future).
+**Dying in the Endless Castle IS FINAL.** There's no retrying a level after you get killed by the monsters (outside of reloading the savegame; this option might be removed in the future if it's possible).

 Using the `map` command will instantly end Endless Castle mode.